dg1223/object-oriented-programming/how_to_create_a_package/README.md

         - Notice the dot `.` before the file name.
 This is a requirement in Python 3
 - Create an `__init__.py` file in the same folder
     - This file is necessary for pip to understand that it is a Python package
-    - When a package is imported, this is the file that;s executed first
+    - When a package is imported, this is the file that's executed first
     - It doesn’t have to contain anything
     - However, it is a good practice to import some of the classes in this file so that users do not have to import those classes using their full directory path
         - For example, the file may contain `from .gaussian_distribution import Gaussian`